The Fine-Tuning War: How AI Giants are Mapping the Value Chain

 Be Functional

-How well Functional Programming fits with immutability?
-The base principle of Functional Programming is transformation: the function takes an input, applies a transformation and returns an output.
-This principle has the same expressivity of any imperative code based on memory allocations.
-Functional Programming offers tools, patterns and disciplines to guide the developer to code with this different paradigm that does not involve memory assignment.
+The core principle of Functional Programming is transformation: a function takes an input, applies a logic, and returns an output.
+This approach has the same expressive power as imperative code but offers tools and patterns that guide developers to work within this different paradigm.

-Let’s compare an example of imperative code that calculates the biggest value in a list with the functional version.
+Let’s compare an imperative example of finding the maximum value in a list with a functional version:

 List<Integer> list = Arrays.asList(3, 6, 5);